lukaszbudnik/files-clamav-cloud-performance/README.md

 # files-clamav-cloud-performance
-A set of tests to measure performance of files IO and clamav in the cloud.
+A set of tests to measure performance of files (disk & memory) with clamav in the cloud.

 ## Two types of tests